catarina-57502/computacao-nuvem-project/README.md

 # Security

-Check the need for config maps (Catarina/Martim)
+Check the need for config maps (Todos)
 Actions with Git CA (Martim)